adventuresin9/NetworkRecipes/README.md

 + service/

 This is a directory that functions like /rc/bin/service/.
 The files must be named in a specific way for the system to run listen(8) at the specific port and protocol.
-Keep in mind that this service directory will in ran in place of, and _not_ in addition to, the default /rc/bin/service/ scripts.
+Keep in mind that this service directory will be ran in place of, and _not_ in addition to, the default /rc/bin/service/ scripts.

 ## Plan9 style imported interface: